-- (2) If the accused is in custody, the effect of a written notice handed to him under subsection (1) shall be that he be released forthwith from custody. - (3) The peace officer shall forthwith forward a duplicate original of the written notice to the clerk of the court which has jurisdiction. - (4) The mere production to the court of the duplicate original referred to in subsection (3) shall be prima facie proof of the issue of the original thereof to the accused and that such original was handed to the accused. - (5) The provisions of section 55 shall mutatis mutandis apply with reference to a written notice handed to an accused under subsection (1).
+- (3) The peace officer shall forthwith forward a duplicate original of the written notice to the clerk of the court which has jurisdiction. - (4) The mere production to the court of the duplicate original referred to in subsection (3) shall be prima facie proof of the issue of the original thereof to the accused and that such original was handed to the accused.

+(5) The provisions of section 55 shall mutatis mutandis apply with reference to a written notice handed to an accused under subsection (1).

-CHAPTER 8 ADMISSION OF GUILT FINE
+CHAPTER 8 ADMISSION OF GUILT FINE (ss 57-57A)

-57. Admission of guilt and payment of fine without appearance in court.-
+57 Admission of guilt and payment of fine without appearance in court

+(1) Where-
-- (1) Where- - (a) a summons is issued against an accused under section 54

-(in this section referred to as the summons) and the public prosecutor or the clerk of the court concerned on reasonable grounds believes that a magistrate's court, on convicting the accused of the offence in question, will not impose a fine exceeding R300, and such public prosecutor or clerk of the court endorses the summons to the effect that the accused may admit his guilt in respect of the offence in question and that he may pay a fine stipulated on the summons in respect of such offence without appearing in court; and the accused may, without appearing in court, admit his guilt in respect of the offence in question by paying the fine stipulated (in this section referred to as the admission of guilt fine) either to the clerk of the magistrate's court which has jurisdiction or at any police station within the area of jurisdiction of that court or, if the summons or written notice in question is endorsed to the effect that the fine may be paid at a specified local authority, at such local authority.
+(a) a summons is issued against an accused under section 54 (in this section referred to as the summons) and the public prosecutor or the clerk of the court concerned on reasonable grounds believes that a magistrate's court, on convicting the accused of the offence in question, will not impose a fine exceeding the amount^{5} determined by the Minister from time to time by notice in the Gazette, and such public prosecutor or clerk of the court endorses the summons to the effect that the accused may admit his guilt in respect of the offence in question and that he may pay a fine stipulated on the summons in respect of such offence without appearing in court; or the accused may, without appearing in court, admit his guilt in respect of the offence in question by paying the fine stipulated (in this section referred to as the admission of guilt fine) either to the clerk of the magistrate's court which has jurisdiction or at any police station within the area of jurisdiction of that court or, if the summons or written notice in question is endorsed to the effect that the fine may be paid at a specified local authority, at such local authority.